luisico/pipeliner/README.md

 1. Set application release version.
 1. Deploy stack from the swarm stack file.

-A second job is defined for automatically stopping the deployment in non-production environments when the associated branch is deleted from the project's repository, or when the environments is manually stopped via GitLab's UI.
+A second [`.stop_deploy` job](./jobs/release.yml) is defined for automatically stopping the deployment in non-production environments when the associated branch is deleted from the project's repository, or when the environments is manually stopped via GitLab's UI.

 Note that [environment templates](#environments) further customize deploy jobs.